SenZhangAI/my-code-gems/ExceptionHandler/README.md

 The relative paper is [How a C++ compiler implements exception handling](http://www.codeproject.com/Articles/2126/How-a-C-compiler-implements-exception-handling).
 As the same of this paper's title, the paper implemet an exception handling by C++.

-Both these papers and codes will give you a better understanding of Exception